tvdboom/ATOM/docs_sources/api/plots/plot_threshold.md

 </blockquote>
 <strong>metric: str, callable, list, tuple or None, optional (default=None)</strong>
 <blockquote>
 Metric(s) to plot.
-These can be one of sklearn's pre-defined scorers, a metric function or a sklearn scorer object (see the <a href="../../../user_guide/#metric">user guide</a>).
+These can be one of sklearn's predefined scorers, a metric function or a sklearn scorer object (see the <a href="../../../user_guide/#metric">user guide</a>).
 If None, the metric used to run the pipeline is used.
 </blockquote>